-- all the researchers and members of the work committees and the Main Committee - universities and other institutions that allowed members of their staff to devote so much time to this undertaking - Prof. J.H.
-Coetzee who got the investigation off to a good start - Miss L. Dreyer (until July 1982), Prof. B.C.
+• all the researchers and members of the work committees and the Main Committee

+• universities and other institutions that allowed members of their staff to devote so much time to this undertaking

+• Prof. J.H.
+Coetzee who got the investigation off to a good start

+• Miss L. Dreyer (until July 1982), Prof. B.C.
 Lategan and Mr J.L.
 Olivier for their patience, perseverance and skill as co-ordinators, and Mmes I. Samuel (until December 1982), S.L. van der Walt (until September 1984), A.E.
-Pienaar and M. Marneweck for their positive support for the duration of the investigation, and - the whole infrastructure of the HSRC which was always at the investigation's disposal, and the particular personnel for the professional services rendered.
+Pienaar and M. Marneweck for their positive support during the four years the investigation lasted, and

+• the whole infrastructure of the HSRC which was always at the investigation's disposal, and the particular personnel for the professional services rendered.